-Cameron Reynolds receives compensation from PB Commodities, as described in the previous paragraph, pursuant to that certain Employment Agreement (the "Employment Agreement") dated September 4, 2010, in exchange for serving as an executive officer of PB Commodities and performing consulting services on its behalf..
-The term of the Employment Agreement is twelve (12) months, which shall be automatically extended for additional terms of twelve (12) months.
-Under the Employment Agreement, Mr. Reynolds only performs consulting services to Singapore Volition (see previous paragraph).
-In exchange for these services, Mr. Reynolds shall receive \$8,000 USD per month from PB Commodities ..
-For the years ended December 31, 2011 and 2010, Mr. Reynolds received \$114,000 USD and \$32,000 USD, respectively, pursuant to the Employment Agreement.
-Mr. Reynolds also receives a housing allowance of \$3,000 USD per month, which commenced on July 1, 2011.
-For the year ended December 31, 2011, Mr. Reynolds received \$18,000 USD as a housing allowance which is included in the figure of \$114,000 USD as compensation received by Mr. Reynolds for the year ended December 31, 2011 ..
-A copy of the Employment Agreement was filed as Exhibit 10.24 to our Amended Current Report on Form 8-K/A filed with the SEC on February 24, 2012 and is incorporated herein by reference to Exhibit 10.24.
+Additionally, Cameron Reynolds receives compensation pursuant to that certain Employment Agreement (the "Employment Agreement") dated September 4, 2010, with PB Commodities to serve as an executive officer of PB Commodities and to perform consulting services on its behalf for a term of twelve (12) months which shall be automatically extended for additional terms of twelve (12) months.
+In exchange for these services, Mr. Reynolds shall receive \$8,000 USD per month.
+Mr. Reynolds also receives a housing allowance of \$3,000 USD per month which commenced on July 1, 2011.
+For the year ended December 31, 2011, Mr. Reynolds received \$18,000 USD as a housing allowance.
+A copy of the Employment Agreement was filed as Exhibit 10.24 to our Amended Current Report on Form 8-K/A filed with the SEC on February 24, 2012 and is incorporated herein by reference to Exhibit 10.24 ...